 This is a question that is asked by people that are too scared to use a floor sander!
-Let me cut to the chase, the answer is NO. Unfortunately you cannot sand floors with just an orbital sander.
+Let me cut to the chase, you may not like the answer…

-And to clarify, by orbital sanders, I refer to all finishing sanders; Laegler Trio, Bona FlexiSand, Numatic Woodworker, Usand or any other sander that has a huge surface area and oscillates or rotates. (different from handheld ‘random orbital’ sanders)
+And to clarify, by orbital sanders, I refer to all finishing sanders; Laegler Trio, Bona FlexiSand, Numatic Woodworker, Usand or any other sander that has a huge contact area between the abrasive and the floor, and oscillates or rotates. (different from handheld ‘random orbital’ sanders)

-Right there, I have just mentioned the unifying factor of these machines and also why it just doesn’t work to use these machines exclusively to sand your floors.
-What was it?
+Right there, I have just mentioned the unifying factor of these machines and also why these machines are so ineffective for sanding floors.
+Did you pick up on it?
+If not, read on…

 It was fascinating to see just how finely tuned these machines are.
 The Hummel was designed in the late 1960’s and to this day is still arguably the best sanding machine on the market.